atomicdata-dev/react-template/README.md

-# Readme
+# Atomic Data React Vite Typescript Template

+This is a template / boilerplate for React apps using Atomic Data.
+It demonstrates the use of [`@tomic/react`](https://www.npmjs.com/package/@tomic/react).
+Run `npx degit atomicdata-dev/react-template my-project` to use this template on your machine.
+You can also open this repo on [codesandbox](https://codesandbox.io/s/objective-leavitt-5np08m?file=/src/App.tsx)

+- Easily create **decentralized applications** with **real-time updates** and **linked data**
+- Read more in the [Atomic Data docs](https://docs.atomicdata.dev/)
+- Designed to work with [Atomic-Server](https://github.com/atomicdata-dev/atomic-data-rust/)
+- Powered by React, typescript, vite, [`@tomic/react`](https://www.npmjs.com/package/@tomic/react)
+- All tools in this template (including this template itself) are MIT Licensed / free / open source.

 ## Atomic Data React tutorial

 In this tutorial, we'll be building a data browser that can create and edit arbitrary data.
-The @tomic/react NPM package will deal with global state management and component updates, as well as authentication and authorization.
+The @tomic/react NPM package will deal with global state management and component updates, as well as authentication and authorization.awdawd wdaw d

-- For VSCode users, install recommended extensions: `.vscode/extensions.json`  (vite + react + typescript)

 ```sh
 # First, make sure yarn (or NPM) is installed.